reviewboard/reviewboard/docs/manual/extending/extensions/distribution.rst

 <https://docs.python.org/2/distutils/sourcedist.html#manifest-template>`_ for
 the format of this file.

-This file will live in the same directory as your :ref:`pyproject.toml`.
+This file will live in the same directory as your :file:`setup.py`.

 Your :file:`MANIFEST.in` might look something like this::